laras126/wceu-2018/README.md

 Lecture: Attributes and State

-Exercise (switch drivers):

-1. Make your block editable!
-Reference the files in this repository inside the `blocks/` directory.
+Exercises (switch drivers for each):

+#### 1. Make the text editable
+In this Github repo, switch to the branch called `1-editable` and reference `src/block/block.js`.
+Switch to the branch in the Github interface or use [this link](https://github.com/laras126/wceu-2018/blob/1-editable/src/block/block.js) for a shortcut.

-2.
+#### 2. Add an image
+On the branch `2-add-image`m,reference `src/block/block.js` and changes in the `scss` files.
+Use [this link](https://github.com/laras126/wceu-2018/blob/2-add-image/src/block/block.js) for a shortcut.

+### 3. Block controls

 ### Part 6: Conclusion (11:20)